 The Provider and Pharmacy Directory lists our current network providers.
+Participating providers who also accept Oregon Health Plan (Medicaid) are noted.
+For Oregon Health Plan (Medicaid) services that are not covered by Medicare, verify that your provider participates with your Coordinated Care Organization (CCO) or with the Oregon Health Plan (Medicaid).
+Your CCO provides you with a provider directory.
+If you are not enrolled in a CCO, or for help finding a doctor or other health care provider, call OHP Client Services at 1-800-273-0557 (TTY 711).
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.

-You may be required to use network providers to get your medical care and services.
-If you go elsewhere without proper authorization, you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Providence Medicare Cottonwood + Rx (HMO-POS) authorizes use of out-of-network providers.
+You must use network providers to get your medical care and services.
+If you go elsewhere without proper authorization you will have to pay in full.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Providence Medicare Dual Plus (HMO D-SNP) authorizes use of out-of-network providers.